Sally (2025 film)

 Sally is a 2025 American documentary film, directed and produced by Cristina Costantini.

+Premise

 It explores the life and career of Sally Ride, and her relationship with Tam O'Shaughnessy.

-It had its world premiere at the Sundance Film Festival on January 28, 2025.
-It was broadcast on June 16, 2025, on National Geographic.

-Premise

-Explores the life and career of Sally Ride, and her relationship with Tam O'Shaughnessy.

 Production

 In February 2024, it was announced Cristina Costantini would direct a documentary revolving around Sally Ride for National Geographic Documentary Films, with Story Syndicate to produce.

 Release

 It had its world premiere at the Sundance Film Festival on January 28, 2025.
 It also screened at True/False Film Festival on February 28, 2025, and at South by Southwest on March 7, 2025.
 It was broadcast on National Geographic on June 16, 2025, and was released on Disney+ and Hulu on June 17.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on eight critics, indicating "generally favorable" reviews.

 Elizabeth Weitzman of TheWrap wrote, "Sally does great justice to an extraordinary astronaut and reluctant icon, someone who broke many barriers and deserves to be celebrated and remembered for who she was in every way.
 It also, alas, repeats the error made so often by the media of her era, in centering other people's assumptions, and perspectives, over her own."

 Caryn James of The Hollywood Reporter wrote, "In the richly detailed Sally, Cristina Costantini reveals both personal and professional aspects of Ride's life, showing how they were intertwined.
 With O'Shaughnessy as the central narrator, the documentary includes eye-opening interviews with family members and former astronauts and archival video of Ride herself, to create an engaging, socially relevant portrait of an American heroine and of the culture."